HBS-Urosystem/urosystem.kit2/cms/blocks/shop/shop-5pcs.en.md

     name: dark-blue-75
 components:
   - type: buy
-    title: UroDapter® new to you?
-Order a sample package today!
+    title: Buy from our webshop
-    subhead: Buy 5 pcs for $40 / 10 pcs for $80
+    subhead: 5 pcs for $40 / 10 pcs for $80
+    text: Choose the desired quantity and buy!
     button: Shop now
     product: "5983114002592"
   - type: grid